K-PaaS/application-platform-guide-eng/install/portal/vm_type_api.md

 ### <div id="3.2"/> 3.2.
 User portal UAA page error

 >![paas-ta-portal-31]
-1. If the uaac portal client is not registered, a redirect error occurs as shown on the screen.
+1. IF the uaac portal client is not registered, a redirect error occurs as shown on the screen.
 2. You must add the portalclient through uaac client add.
     > $ uaac target\
     $ uaac token client get\